Helmet Laws For Motorcyclists In Michigan

 Some of the most frequently asked questions our motorcycle accident attorneys receive are about motorcycle helmet laws in Michigan.
-As of April 12, 2012, motorcyclists 21 and over who have certain certifications can legally ride in Michigan without a motorcycle helmet.
-The motorcycle helmet law also requires motorcyclists to purchase $20,000 in No-Fault PIP coverage in case of a motorcycle crash.
+As of April 13, 2012, motorcyclists 21 and over who have certain certifications can legally ride in Michigan without a motorcycle helmet.
+The motorcycle helmet law also requires motorcyclists to purchase $20,000 in first-party medical benefits coverage in case of a motorcycle crash.

-According to the National Highway Traffic Safety Administration, motorcycle helmets are estimated to be 37 percent effective in preventing fatal injuries and saved the lives of nearly 1,800 motorcyclists in 2007.
-There were more than 5,150 fatalities from U.S. motorcycle accidents in 2007.
-There were also 103,000 injuries.
+According to the National Highway Traffic Safety Administration, motorcycle helmets are estimated to be 37 percent and 41 percent effective in preventing fatal injuries to motorcycle riders and passengers, respectively.
+Motorcycle helmets are also credited with saving the lives of nearly 1,859 motorcyclists in 2016.
+In 2016, there were 5,286 motorcyclists killed—a 5.1-percent increase from the 5,029 motorcyclists killed in 2015.
+(Source: NHTSA Traffic Safety Facts, Motorcycles, 2016 Data (Published in February 2018))

 If you were involved in a motorcycle crash and you weren’t wearing a helmet, you can still bring a lawsuit for your personal injuries.
 However, not wearing a helmet can make a difference in how much money you receive, if it can be shown that not wearing your helmet was also a partial cause (or aggravating factor) to your injuries.